By Philippe

 There is an occult saying which, as simple as it is, carries great and profound significance.

-"As above so bellow",
+"As above so below",

 the saying goes.
 This expression can indicate many things, but in this particular case, it suggests how things repeat themselves in the Universe, from the largest to the smallest scale.
 The lower instance is always created according to the higher one.
 What we mean by that can be illustrated using our own being as an example.
 You have probably heard how sometimes a "human being" is being defined as a microcosm.
 What does it mean?
 Well, it means that a human being is a Cosmic replica.
 We are repetitions of something greater than us.
 We possess all the important qualities of that higher instance.
 The difference is only in the proportions.
 The higher instance in this case is our planet Earth.
 Let us illustrate this thesis using our energy centers - chakras located within our auric bodies.